timfulmer/bigdatahowto/DEFAULTS.md

 }
 var env= {};
 var meta= {};
+// inject meta
+%s
+// inject behavior function
 var results= %s(env,key,meta);
 if( !results){
   processingResult.continueProcessing= false;
-}else if( toString.call(results) === "[object Array]"){
+}else if( toString.call(results) === '[object Array]'){
   results.forEach(function(result){
     parseResults(result);
   });
 }
 ```

 You'll notice a few gotcha's here.
-First off we're using String.format to
+First off we're using `String.format` to
+inject meta data from `Message.values`.
+Turns out going between a Java `Map`
+and a JavaScript `Object` is not the easiest thing in the world using Rhino.
-inject the behavior function from the `Message` instance, and execute it using
+We're also injecting the behavior function from the `Message` instance in the
+same way, and execute it using
-the () operator.
+the () operator in `var results= %s(env,key,meta);`.

-Next, it turns out passing in a `Map` to JavaScript through the Binding
-mechanism does not map to a native JavaScript object.
-Since this:
-`meta.count= 0` is a lot more JavaScript than this: `meta.put('count', 0)`,
-we create the meta object in the glue code and reference it through the binding.
-Rhino creates a `Map` subclass to model JavaScript objects, which can be set
-easily back to the `Message` instance.

-Similarly instantiating a Java object from JavaScript presents similar
+Instantiating a Java object from JavaScript presents some
-challenges.
-A quick helper method on `ProcessingResult` instantiates new
+challenges as well.
+A quick helper method on `ProcessingResult` instantiates
+new
-`Message` instances based on the JavaScript objects created in the passed in
+`Message` instances based on the JavaScript objects created in the injected
-JavaScript function.
+behavior function.

-Sprinkle in a little error handling, and the complete Processor.process method
+Sprinkle in a little error handling, and the Processor.process method
-implementation looks like:
+implementation looks something like:

 ```
         ScriptEngineManager factory = new ScriptEngineManager();
         ScriptEngine engine = factory.getEngineByName("JavaScript");
-        Bindings bindings= new SimpleBindings();
         bindings.put( "key", message.getMessageKey().getKey());
         ProcessingResult processingResult= new ProcessingResult();
-        processingResult.setMessage( message);
         bindings.put( "processingResult", processingResult);
         StringWriter errorWriter= new StringWriter();
         engine.getContext().setErrorWriter( errorWriter);

-        String script= String.format( JS_TEMPLATE, message.getBehavior().get(
-                "persist"));
         try {

             engine.eval(script, bindings);